Catacomb 3-D: Catacomb Abyss

 Catacomb Abyss is the sequel to Catacomb 3-D, and featured the same main character in a new adventure: since his defeat, some of Nemesis' minions have built a mausoleum in his honour.
 Fearful of the dark mage's return, the townspeople hire Everhail to descend below and end the evil.
 The environments are more varied than in Catacomb 3D, featuring crypts, gardens, mines, aqueducts, volcanic regions and various other locales.
 It was the only game in the series that was distributed as shareware, released by Softdisk in 1992.

 Catacomb Armageddon

 Catacomb Armageddon is the sequel to Catacomb Abyss, only now set in the present day.
-The levels featured, among others, towns, forests, temples, torture chambers, an ant colony, and a crystal maze.
+The levels feature towns, forests, temples, torture chambers, an ant colony, and a crystal maze.
 It was developed by Softdisk and was later republished by Froggman under the title Curse of the Catacombs.

 Catacomb Apocalypse

 Catacomb Apocalypse is the final game in the Catacomb Adventure Series.
 It was set in the distant future, accessible via time portals, and mixed fantasy and science fiction elements, pitting players against robotic necromancers and the like.
 It is also the only game in the trilogy to have a hub system, though it was present in the original Catacomb 3D.
 It was developed by Softdisk and later republished by Froggman under the title Terror of the Catacombs.